Choosing and Caring for Hydrangea Trees!

 The Fan Favorite - First Editions® Vanilla Strawberry™ Hydrangea Tree

 Delivering a huge floral display that lasts for months, the Vanilla Strawberry™ Hydrangea tree form becomes a living work of art for your garden!
-Big white blooms start turning pink after a touch of cooler evening weather.
-Starting in the center, it spreads across the bloom, finally developing a memorable shade of strawberry red.
-Featuring a more cascading look as the limbs become burdened with their flower clusters!
+Big white blooms start turning pink after cooler evening weather sets in.
+Starting in the center, the color spreads across the bloom, finally developing a memorable shade of strawberry red.
+The limbs take on a more cascading look as they become weighted with blooms.

 • Growing Zones 3 - 8

-• Mature Height 6 - 7 feet atop of the standard
+• Mature Height 6 - 7 feet atop the standard

 • Mature Spread 4 - 5 feet